Windows Search Forensics Explained

 Windows Desktop stores the data files at:

 Note: The initial folder in “%%” can vary depending on the Windows versions.

 This search is mainly effective in Vista.
 The applications provided are:

 - Shows the former existence of the file

-- Recover the contents of email messages and indexed document stored at the Exchange server
+- Recover the contents of email messages and indexed documents stored at the Exchange server

 How Is Windows Search Applicable In Forensics?
 Windows Search Forensics

-Windows Search is mostly used by forensic investigators.
-It helps in many fields of investigations.
+forensic investigators mostly use Windows Search.
+It helps in many fields of investigation.
 Gives details regarding the;